manudragon333/qdb/Angular.md

 # How to manage dev dependencies

 # What is dependency injection
-DI is a coding pattern in which a class asks for dependencies from external sources rather than creating them itself.
+* DI is a coding pattern in which a class asks for dependencies from external sources rather than creating them itself.
-Dependencies are services or objects that a class needs to perform its function.
+* Dependencies are services or objects that a class needs to perform its function.
-In Angular, the DI framework provides declared dependencies to a class when that class is instantiated.
+* In Angular, the DI framework provides declared dependencies to a class when that class is instantiated.
-The DI framework lets you supply data to a component from an injectable service class, defined in its own file.
+* The DI framework lets you supply data to a component from an injectable service class, defined in its own(service) file.
-The @Injectable() decorator marks it as a service that can be injected && Angular dependency injector is responsible for creating service instances and injecting them into classes.
+* The @Injectable() decorator marks a service that can be injected && Angular dependency injector is responsible for creating service instances and injecting them into classes.

 # Inversion of control (IOC)